Following the success of tutorials at past ICHI Conferences, we cordially invite you to submit your tutorial proposal to ICHI 2019.

-Tutorials at ICHI 2016 will be presented by domain experts to cover current topics directly relevant to the conference theme of computing-oriented health informatics (a list of ICHI areas/topics can be found in the Call for Papers).
-Proposed tutorials should be comprehensive, informative, and appealing to ICHI 2016 attendees.
+Tutorials at ICHI 2019 will be presented by domain experts to cover current topics directly relevant to the conference theme of computing-oriented health informatics.
+A list of topics of interest to ICHI 2019 include health data science, health informatics, innovative technologies and implementation science.
+Proposed tutorials should be comprehensive, informative, and appealing to ICHI 2019 attendees.

-Each tutorial will be 120-180 minutes long.
-Tutorial instructors must make a commitment to prepare the tutorial materials (e.g., slides) that reflect the high quality standard of ICHI.
+Tutorials can be half-day/3hours or full-day/6hours in length.
+Tutorial instructors must make a commitment to prepare tutorial materials (e.g., slides) that reflect the high-quality standard of ICHI.

-Tutorial instructors will receive free registration for the conference.
+Tutorial chairs will receive free registration for the conference (one per tutorial).